Research & Publications

 - The role of local immune cells in the development of cutaneous carcinogenesis.
 Using state-of-the-art genetically engineered mice, immunobiology techniques, and confocal imaging, the Girardi laboratory is dissecting how various immune cells, resident within and recruited to the skin, contribute the skin cancer development.

 - Novel approaches to the diagnosis and treatment of cutaneous T cell lymphoma (CTCL).
-Overseeing one of the largest centers for CTCL, Dr. Girardi and colleagues use genetic sequencing and acoustic transfer to enhance diagnosis and to screen and develop new pharmaceutical agents in the treatment of this malignancy.
+Overseeing one of the largest centers for CTCL, Dr. Girardi and colleagues use genetic sequencing and robotic transfer to enhance diagnosis and to screen and develop new pharmaceutical agents in the treatment of this malignancy.

 - Biodegradable nanotechnology in the prevention and treatment of skin cancer.
 In collaboration with W.M.
 Saltzman (Professor, Yale Biomedical Engineering) and Douglas Brash (Professor, Genetics), Dr. Girardi’s lab is developing novel strategies for skin cancer prevention and treatment.